canonical/matter-pi-gpio-commander/README.md

 # Matter Pi GPIO Commander
 [![matter-pi-gpio-commander](https://snapcraft.io/matter-pi-gpio-commander/badge.svg)](https://snapcraft.io/matter-pi-gpio-commander)

-This app is a Matter lighting device which can be used to control the Raspberry Pi's GPIO.
-This can be used to control an LED or any other device.
+This small application can turn your Raspberry Pi into a Matter lighting device.
+Once setup and commissioned, it allows control of a configured GPIO pin via Matter on/off commands.
+The GPIO output can be used switch an LED or another device via a relay.

+The application is based on [CHIP's Linux Lighting App](https://github.com/project-chip/connectedhomeip/tree/master/examples/lighting-app/linux) example.
+It used the [WiringPi](https://github.com/WiringPi/WiringPi) library to control the GPIO of Raspberry Pi.

 ## Install